uviclibraries/genai-notebooklm/3-nblm-brainstorming.md

 ```  - Question C```<br>
   > - **Reflection**: How do the critiques for each question look to you?
   > - **Reflection**: Do any of the critiques change your evaluation of how good they are a research questions?
-2. Ask Google Notebook to suggest potential methodological approaches for addressing each research question you used in step 1 above (replacing QUESTION A, B, & C with your questions):
+2. Ask Gemini Notebook to suggest potential methodological approaches for addressing each research question you used in step 1 above (replacing QUESTION A, B, & C with your questions):
   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION A```<br>
   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION B```<br>
   - ```Suggest potential methodological approaches for addressing each generated research question: QUESTION C```<br>